 Hobbies & Interests

-I enjoy international travel, reading and watching science/speculative fiction, exercising, cooking, gardening and hanging out with my two Pugs - Xerxes and Xenophon.
+I enjoy international travel, reading and watching science/speculative fiction, exercising, cooking, gardening and hanging out with Xerxes, my elderly pug, who like me, misses his brother Xenophon.

 What Brought Me to the HC

 The opportunity to take a leading role in designing and constructing the first Honors College in the Commonwealth and to work with and learn from a great group of colleagues and live in the community of Bowling Green brought me to WKU.

 I became a professor as a result of JRR Tolkien and a ruined date.
 I am a life long member of Steeler Nation.
 In a former life known as my youth, I spent ten summers working in the charter sport fishing industry – many of my fondest memories are of fishing on Lake Michigan.
 I gave up fishing professionally to run a re-election campaign for my congressman.
 I miss fishing more than politics.